fritzwill/numerical-methods/README.md

-# Scripts to solve Initital Value Problems Using Numerical Analysis
+# Scripts Demonstrating Numerical Methods

-**Note: Each script contains an example IVP to solve for but the scripts can be edited to solve other IVPs**
+**Note: Scripts contain an example IVP/integral to solve for but the scripts can be edited to solve other IVPs/integrals**

 euler.py : Uses Euler's Method to approximate y(1) of a function